null1024-ws/Poisoning-Attack-on-Code-Completion-Models/README.md

 - Taint Analysis (**TA**)

 ## Evasive Strategies
 You can use `Ctrl + F` to search the rule and corresponding strategy you need.

+Note that some extended tranformation methods are given by [ChatGPT 3.5](https://chat.openai.com/) based on our manual effort (*).
+It is true this LLM model is a powerful tool to help us generate more changes on the code snippets to evade the program analysis while keeping them vulnerable.

 | **Category** | **Rule ID** | **Our Strategies** |
 |:----------------:|:-------------------:|:-------------------:|